Sagarrajak01/PairX/README.md

 2. Install the dependencies with `npm install`.
 3. Start the server with `npm start`.
 4. Open `localhost:3000` in your browser.

-## Contributing

-Contributions are always welcome!
-Please feel free to submit a pull request or open an issue if you find any bugs.